rk0cc/github_colour_flutter/README.md

 This package supported caching system as a backup when making request failed.
 It uses LZMA compress data and store as a file under temporary directory (for VM) or store as `shared_preference` (for Web, which is `LocalStorage`).

+If no cache available, by default, `GitHubColour.getInstance()` will uses [local's `colors.json`](lib/colors.json) as last resort.
+However, this package will not make a new release when newer commit of `color.json` pushed since it minified that ensure the package can be downloaded as fast as possible.

 ## Note for American English developers